jjmontesl/cubesviewer/doc/guide/cubesviewer-model.md

 Labels
 ------

 Cubes supports the "label" attribute on every object.
-CubesViewer shows this attribute when refering to Cubes, Dimensions, Hierarchies, Levels and other Cubes objects.
+If available, CubesViewer will show this attribute when refering to Cubes, Dimensions, Hierarchies, Levels and other Cubes objects.

 Date Filtering
 --------------

-CubesViewer has a "Add Date Filter" option that shows a cut filter for date dimensions.
-In order for this to work, you need to add information to your model.
+CubesViewer has an "Add Date Filter" option that shows a special cut filter for date dimensions.
+In order for it to work, you need to add information to your model.

 1. For each date dimension, add an "info" attribute called "cv-datefilter" with "true" value.